ElegantEngineeringTech/laravel-translator/README.md

 Proofreading corrects the grammar and syntax of your translation strings.

-Currently, OpenAI is the only built-in service, but custom services can be implemented.
+This package ships with a Prism-based proofreading service (`prism-php/prism`), and custom services can also be implemented.

-To configure OpenAI, see [Configuring OpenAI](#configuring-openai).
+Enable it by setting `translator.proofread.service` to `prism`, and configure Prism as described in [Configuring Prism](#configuring-prism).

 ### CLI Proofreading